klustria/oci-devops-helidon-example/README.md

        ```shell
        {"message":"Hola World!","date":[2023,5,10]}
        ```
-3. Validate that the Helidon Metrics are pushed to the OCI Monitoring Service using the OCI metric integration that was added in the Helidon application:
+4. Validate that the Helidon Metrics are pushed to the OCI Monitoring Service using the OCI metric integration that was added in the Helidon application:
-   1. From the OCI Console, go to `Observability & Management` -> Metrics Explorer (under Monitoring).
+   1. From the OCI Console, go to `Observability & Management` -> `Metrics Explorer (under Monitoring)`.
-   2. On Query 1, below the blank graph, choose the compartment with a value that has the format of  `devops-compartment-helidon-demo-<4 char random value>`.
+   2. On `Query 1`, choose the `Compartment` value with the format of `devops-compartment-helidon-demo-<4 char random value>`.
-   3. Select `helidon_metrics` under Metric Namespace.
+   3. Select `helidon_metrics` under `Metric namespace`.
-   4. Select `requests.count_counter` under Metric Name
+   4. Select `requests.count_counter` under `Metric Name`.
    5. Above the empty graph, you can choose values for `Start time/End Time` or choose the time duration under `Quick Selects`.
    6. Click `Update Chart` at the bottom of `Query 1` to show all the metric data for the `request count`.
+You can also toggle to enable `Show Data Table` on the right upper portion of the graph to show the list of data for the chosen metric.
    7. You can also explore other Metrics by going back to step 4 and choosing a new value.
-4. Validate OCI Logging SDK integration that was added in the Helidon application.
+5. Validate OCI Logging SDK integration that was added in the Helidon application.
 This will push log messages to the OCI Logging Service:
    1. From the OCI Console, go to `Observability & Management` -> `Logs (under Logging)`.
-   2. Change Compartment with a value that has the format of `devops-compartment-helidon-demo-<4 char random value>`.
+   2. Change `Compartment` with a value that has the format of `devops-compartment-helidon-demo-<4 char random value>`.
+   3. Under `Filters`, change `Log Group` to `app-log-group-helidon-demo`.
-   3. Choose and click on `app-log-helidon-demo` from the Logs Table.
+   4. Choose and click on `app-log-helidon-demo` from the Logs table.
-   4. Choose `Filter by time` value within the scope of your last request.
+   5. Choose `Filter by time` value within the scope of your last request.
 For example, you can choose `Today` to see all request that was made today.
-   5. The `Explore Log` display should output some graphs of the logging activity and will also show a table of the logs that has been captured.
+   6. The `Explore Log` display should output some graphs of the logging activity and below it will also show a list of the logs that has been captured.
-5. The Helidon oci-mp application adds Health Check feature to validate `liveness` and/or `readiness`.
+6. The Helidon oci-mp application adds Health Check feature to validate `liveness` and/or `readiness`.
 You can check `GreetLivenessCheck` and `GreetReadinessCheck` class files respectively in the project to see how they are done.
 This will particularly be useful when running the app as a microservice on an orchestrator environment like Kubernetes to determine if the microservice needs to be restarted if it is not healthy.
 Specific to this lab, the `readiness` check is leveraged in the `DevOps deployment pipeline spec` after the app is started to determine if the Helidon application started successfully.
-Check out code at [line #79 in deployment_spec.yaml](pipeline_specs/deployment_instance.yaml) to see it in action.
+Check out code in [deployment_spec.yaml](pipeline_specs/deployment_instance.yaml) to see it in action, particulary in the line that calls a rest request that has a path of `/health/ready`.
    1. If a compute instance was configured as the deployment target, i.e. `deployment_target` is set to `INSTANCE` or `ALL`:
       1. Set the endpoint using the instance's public ip:
          ```shell